-- Beginning of school year orientation day
+- Beginning of school year first few days

-- Pastoral care period, weekly throughout the year

 - Time built into the first weeks of schools and boosters later in the year

 - Assemblies followed by group practice

-- New student orientation when needed

-- Student leaders support younger peers

 FEEDBACK: ENCOURAGING PRODUCTIVE BEHAVIOURS FOR LEARNING

 Tier 1 Universal Supports

 Feedback should cause thinking (Dylan Wiliam, 2011).
 In education, we use the term feedback for any information given to students about their current achievements (Wiliam, 2011 pp.122).
 Feedback to students provides them with the way to move their learning forward and make progress in their learning.